MicrosoftDocs/visualstudio-docs/mac/razor.md

 Contains code that configures app behavior, such as whether it requires consent for cookies.
 For more information, see [App startup in ASP.NET Core](https://docs.microsoft.com/aspnet/core/fundamentals/startup).

-## See aso
+## See also

-For a more comprehensive guide on creating Razor web apps see [Introduction to Razor Pages in ASP.NET Core](https://docs.microsoft.com/aspnet/core/razor-pages/index).
+For a more comprehensive guide on creating Razor web apps, see [Introduction to Razor Pages in ASP.NET Core](https://docs.microsoft.com/aspnet/core/razor-pages/index).